gliedgroup/template/README.md

 ### Folder Hierarchy

 - `code`: Should contain all code modules, keep them organized as needed, all in here.
 - `data`: Keep all data here locally, it might not be feasible to push all data files in Github.
 If you want to automatically exclude the files that are of `data` types then include the `data extension` to `.gitignore` file.
+Files with `.dta` extension in `data` folders will not be included by default.
 - `doc` : All necessary data documentation
 - `output`: Shareable results
 - `pub`: Manuscripts/Visualizations etc